 One of the easier rooms is The Startup (pretend to be working for the competitor of a tech company, looking for the source code backups).
 Then there’s the Missing Scientist part 1 and 2 (you don’t have to do one before two although it can be fun to combine them for a more in-depth experience).
 The toughest room is called The Melton Tablets, which can take up to two hours.
 Unlike other rooms, this one is not timed so you can take your time.
 It’s an “outdoor puzzle hunt,” meaning it’s outside the confines of a room.
 Beat this game and you win a free round of drinks.

 At Enigma, you really are locked in the escape room, but someone is watching you at all times.
 Not sure if that’s comforting or unsettling.

 1156 W. Dillon Road, Louisville

-There’s only one functioning escape room here at the moment, but two more are on the way.
-In the Ruins of the Mystic Temple room (with its 34 percent success rate), you’re a treasure hunter who has discovered an artifact that you think will lead you to a lost Mayan temple.
+There are two different escape rooms here and one more on the way.
+In the Ruins of the Mystic Temple room (the original room), you’re a treasure hunter who has discovered an artifact that you think will lead you to a lost Mayan temple.
 But the artifact has been stolen.
 The mission is to try to find the cube before it’s (dun-dun-dun!) too late.